 A bandage will be placed on the ankle for 48 hours and instructions given to rest the ankle.
 The patient will be verbally shown a programme of exercises to be done over the next 6 weeks to stretch the tendon and steadily build up load bearing on it.
 The exercises are also clearly shown on a leaflet which the patient takes home.

-100mm Visual Analogue Pain Score.
-Pain scores between the two trial arms are compared 6 weeks post injection
+Pain, measured using 100mm Visual Analogue Pain Score at 6 weeks post injection

 Secondary outcome measures

-3. Diameter of symptomatic achilles tendon by ultrasound scan compared at 6 weeks between the two trial arms
+3. Diameter of symptomatic achilles tendon, measured by ultrasound scan at 6 weeks post injection

-4. Neovascularisation grading: A grading of the amount of new vessel growth into the tendon as seen on ultrasound scan will be compared at 6 weeks between the two trial arms
+4. Neovascularisation grading: a grading of the amount of new vessel growth into the tendon as seen on ultrasound scan at 6 weeks post injection

 Overall trial start date

 1. Age: 18+